prashantpawar/blockapps-js/README.md

 ### The `MultiTX` submodule
 This submodule makes use of a contract (currently only available on hacknet.blockapps.net) that sequentially executes a list of transactions in a single message call.

+#### Rationale

-This has several advantages over sending them individually in series:
+This function has several advantages over sending transactions individually in series:

  1. The overhead for a single Ethereum message call is 21,000 gas before the VM even begins execution.
 This cost is *not* incurred